RoboCupAtHomeJP/AtHome2024/rules/OPL/cml_en.md

 1. **Delivery**: When the robot grasps the bag and becomes ready to follow a person, the robot informs the operator that the robot is ready.
 2. **Walking**: The operator starts walking from a known environment towards an unknown environment.
 3. **Follow-Me**: The robot follows the operator.
 When the operator reaches the goal, the operator will inform the robot that the operator has reached the goal.
+During the follow-me phase, the robot may face up to three obstacles (bonus, the team selects the obstacles to appear in advance.)
+   - Small objects on the ground (such as building blocks)
+   - Hard-to-see 3D objects (such as chairs or glasses)
+   - Opening and closing barriers (such as guide poles)

-> **Warning**
+> [!IMPORTANT]
 > (Natural walking) The operator cannot look back to the robot or stop moving when the operator starts walking.

 ### Navigation Phase

 1. **Handover**： The operator receives the bag when the operator and the robot have reached the goal.
-2. **Navigation**: The robot autonomously moves from the `unknown environment` to the `Starting Point` in the `known environment` avoiding obstacles.
-The team can choose the obstacles used in the navigation phase (up to four obstacles, bonuses).
-The bonus points will be scored when the robot has reached the goal.
+2. **Navigation**: The robot autonomously moves from the `unknown environment` to the `Starting Point` in the `known environment`.
-   - A crowd of people (3-4 people) that obstructs in a static state
-   - Small objects on the ground (such as building blocks)
-   - Hard-to-see 3D objects (such as chairs or glasses)
-   - Opening and closing barriers (such as guide poles)
 3. **Goal**: When the robot returns to the `Starting Point`, the task is complete.
+4. **Bonus**: The robot joins at the end of the queue (with 2-4 people) near the goal position.

 ## Deus ex Machina